jaythad13/Mathematikezettelkasten/Analysis --- math-131/notes/Cauchy sequences and completeness.md

 ---

+One nice thing you can do with them is Picard iteration!

 ##### _theorem:_ contraction mapping principle, or the Banach fixed point theorem

 Suppose $f : X \to X$ is a **contraction** of a complete metric space.
 That is, there is some real $0 < \lambda < 1$ for all $x, y \in X$, we have $d(f(x), f(y)) \leq \lambda d(x, y)$.